 GitHub is an open-source, cloud-based Git repository hosting service with a graphical user interface for backend development.
 When you use this service to roll out your project, you can view any modifications you’ve made and even refer to your initial condition.

 It might be a great way to increase your network and enhance your brand as a web developer.
 It also includes adaptable project management solutions to assist firms in adapting to any team, project, or process.
-GitHub is also the most famous platform to learn about web development.
+GitHub is also the most famous web development platform right now.

 - Basic: Free